wernsey/skeem/Readme.md

 ## Design Considerations

 * One of the issues with my error handling is how to track the line number in the source file in the `Expr` objects as the file is being parsed, like I do for other interpreters I've written, but this could be a bit problematic given that many (most?) of the `Expr` objects are created at run-time.
-Also, once you start adding lambdas into the mix.
-  * It is possible to track the line number in the parsed `Expr`s and then copy that line number to run-time `Expr`s.
-  * An alternative idea is to store a pointer to the problematic `Expr` as part of the error which you can just `dump()` in the error report.
-The error message will then just say something like `"error: divide by zero near (/ a 0)"`
-    * This will again be problematic if the expression with the error is complicated.
+* I'll probably need an `expand()` like [lispy][lispy2]'s eventually if I'm to implement quasiquotes.
+  I didn't think it necessary yet since skeem does most of the error checking and transforms elsewhere already.

 ### Numbers